onurunaall/AI_agent_hedge_fund/README.md

 #### src/utils/ – Utilities for display, progress tracking, and visualization.
 #### src/main.py – Entry point for running the backtest.

-This project is designed to mirror the logic and functionality of a previous system.
+This project is designed to mirror the logic and functionality of another system from github.com/virattt/ai-hedge-fund.
 Some parts are simplified, but overall it should function identically.